-This is the start of the visual translation of the customer experience design plan into workable page layouts.
+This is the start of the visual translation of the customer experience design plan.

 Wireframes are the first view of the visual presentation of the new page layouts for the site and is communicated in simple plain boxes without look, feel and brand DNA applied.

 This is done intentionally to protect the experience design plan, reflect business strategy and eliminate the risk of subjective opinions influencing page layouts.